 Wash produce as soon as you get it home– Fresh fruits and vegetables are wonderful to cook with and a much healthier choice for snaking than junk food but whether you bought it at the grocery, the farmers market, or picked it from your own garden/orchard it could be covered with fruit fly eggs or tiny larvae.
-Washing all produce with a vegetable scrubber or soft brush will not only remove these pests it will remove any residual chemicals that might be on your food.
+Washing all produce with a vegetable scrubber or soft brush will not only remove these pests but also will remove any residual chemicals that might be on your food.

-Store ripe fruit and vegetables in the refrigerator or sealed containers– A bowl of fruit on the table might be a great way to add color to a room and encourage people to eat healthily but it is a fruit fly magnate.
-As fruits and vegetables ripen, they release ethanol into the air signaling fruit flies that a prime nesting site is available.
+Store ripe fruit and vegetables in the refrigerator or sealed containers– A bowl of fruit on the table might be a great way to add color to a room and encourage people to eat healthily but it is a fruit fly magnet.
+As fruits and vegetables ripen, they release ethanol into the air signaling to fruit flies that a prime nesting site is available.
 Some studies have found that fruit flies can detect this compound from as far away as four miles and be drawn to it.
 Storing produce in the fridge has the added advantage of extending its shelf life reducing waste in the home.

 Discard overripe and rotting produce– A single overripe apple, banana or even onion can become a fruit fly breeding ground in a matter of hours.
 Check all produce in the home daily and properly dispose of all overripe fruits and vegetables.
-If you do keep a counter fruit bowl pay special attention to it making sure it is refreshed daily and that its contents are washed before being consumed.
+If you do keep a counter fruit bowl, pay special attention to it making sure it is refreshed daily and that its contents are washed before being consumed.

 Properly Dispose of food waste– No one enjoys taking out the trash and sealing those garbage bags can be a hassle sometimes but a single discarded apple core or the skin from a peeled potato can supply food for 500 baby fruit flies.
-Remove all food waste as often as is practical, seal the bags it is in and dispose of it as far from entranceways as possible.
+Remove all food waste as often as is practical.
+Seal the bags it is in, and dispose of it as far from entranceways as possible.
 When possible, it is also best to use sealable trash receptacles both inside and out.
 The more finicky you are about food waste the less likely you are to have a fruit fly problem.

 Keep the kitchen clean and dry– Not to be insulting but most kitchens aren’t as clean as people think they are.
-Drip pans under refrigerators, minor spills left under juicers, spilled drinks that find their way into cracks, damp crumbs left in the pans of toasters and toaster ovens, back corners under makeup tables, garbage disposals that aren’t properly cleaned, drains that collect muck in their P-traps these are all superior breeding areas for fruit flies.
-Making the deep cleaning and sanitizing of all kitchen spaces a regular routine goes a long way towards avoiding fruit fly invasions.
+Drip pans under refrigerators, minor spills left under juicers, spilled drinks that find their way into cracks, damp crumbs left in the pans of toasters and toaster ovens, back corners under makeup tables, garbage disposals that aren’t properly cleaned, drains that collect muck in their P-traps, these are all superior breeding areas for fruit flies.
+Making the deep cleaning and sanitizing of all kitchen spaces a regular routine goes a long way toward avoiding fruit fly invasions.
 When possible, move all appliances and furnishings and clean ceiling to floor and from walls to the center of the room.

 Keep garbage receptacles clean– Whether it is your kitchen can or an outside dumpster it is going to get dirty.
 Grease is going to leak through sacks, sugary drinks are going to settle and food crumbs are going to collect in their bottoms.
 All of this makes garbage cans an ideal location for fruit flies to breed.
 Cleaning garbage cans is not a pleasant chore but is a key step to helping prevent fruit flies from invading your home or business.
 They should be scrubbed and sanitized on a regular basis to deny fruit flies a food source.

 It is much simpler to keep fruit flies out of a home or office than it is to get rid of them once they have established themselves.
-While this list is far from exhaustive, taking the steps listed above and maintaining good general hygiene practices will make your home or office much less attractive to fruit flies and go a long way towards having them chose another local to set up housekeeping.
+While this list is far from exhaustive, taking the steps listed above and maintaining good general hygiene practices will make your home or office much less attractive to fruit flies and go a long way towards having them choose another local to set up housekeeping.

 Getting Rid of Fruit Flies Naturally

-No one wants to have fruit flies buzzing around them and having them contaminating your food with dangerous bacteria is a definite turn off.
+No one wants to have fruit flies buzzing around them and having them contaminate your food with dangerous bacteria is a definite turn-off.
 At the same time, unless you are a trained professional, using chemicals in your home or business could present as many risks as benefits.
 Luckily there are many completely natural ways to dispose of fruit flies without putting your family or employees at risk.
 They may be slower than hiring professional exterminators and require more diligence on your part but if you are willing to put forth the effort, they can be very effective.
 For best results, it is best to combine these DIY methods of exterminating fruit flies with the cleaning methods that are discussed above.